hazelcast/hazelcast-cpp-client/README.md

 cmake --build . --target install --config Release
 ```
 The above commands will build and install the library with the `Release` configuration.
+Make sure you pass the same `--config` option to both commands.

 The install command may require administrator privileges depending on your install prefix.
+See [this section](#custom-install-location) for information on how to use a different installation location.

 ### 1.1.5.
 Advanced installation